 - (1) The use of barbed, razor or concertina wire or similar fencing shall be prohibited where visible from any public right-of-way or sidewalk. - (2) Woven metal fences are prohibited. - (3) Chain fencing along the right of way shall be prohibited.
-Chain link fence may be used on the side (if not on a corner lot) and rear property lines, and shall be vinyl coated in black or green color. - (4) Fencing along the right of way shall be composed of wood, stone, brick, pre-cast concrete, masonry, cast stone, vinyl or metal (in a wrought iron style). - (5) Lawfully constructed fencing existing on July 1, 2019 shall meet the requirements herein the later of December 31, 2024, or five (5) years plus 90 days after a grant program to help mitigate the cost of compliance is approved by the RA/CRA Board.
+Chain link fence may be used on the side (if not on a corner lot) and rear property lines, and shall be vinyl coated in black or green color. - (4) Fencing along the right of way shall be composed of wood, stone, brick, pre-cast concrete, masonry, cast stone, vinyl or metal (in a wrought iron style). - (5) Lawfully constructed fencing existing at the time of the effective date of these regulations shall meet the requirements herein within five (5) years of the effective date of this ordinance, which shall be codified as a date certain.